ausgeknipst-batterie

 We offer our most popular PX625 adapter, for example, in three different versions:

-- A simple rubber O-ring is the perfect solution for cameras like the Rollei 35, where the power in the battery compartment of the respective camera is taken off at the top and bottom.
+1. A simple rubber O-ring is the perfect solution for cameras like the Rollei 35, where the power is taken from the top and bottom of the battery compartment of the respective camera.

-Here are a few questions that didn't fit into the main text above & that are still asked in one case or another:
+Here are a few questions that didn’t fit in the main text above but have been asked in some cases:

 Can I damage my camera if I insert the wrong battery?

-Of course, I don't take any responsibility for possible misuse, but actually no. The batteries used in analogue cameras have such a low voltage and capacity that nothing can really go wrong here.
-What can happen, however, is that a battery "leaks" over the decades and the battery acid damages the inside of your camera.
-That's why you should always remove the battery during longer storage periods and either dispose of it immediately or at least keep it separately in a bag.
+Of course, I don't guarantee against misuse, but basically no. The batteries used in analog cameras have such low voltage and capacity that nothing can really go wrong.
+What can happen, however, is that a battery "leaks" over decades and the battery acid damages the inside of your camera.
+That's why you should always remove the battery during long storage periods and either dispose of it immediately or at least keep it separately in a bag.

 Normally, you don't have to worry about the lifespan of your battery.
 Even zinc-air batteries, which oxidize in the air and thus discharge over time, usually last several months.
-NiMh, alkaline, silver oxide, and lithium batteries can survive in an analogue camera for up to years depending on usage intensity.
+NiMh, alkaline, silver oxide, and lithium batteries can even last for years in an analog camera depending on usage intensity.

 Information on proper disposal and recycling options

-As an online shop, we are legally obliged to provide you with information on proper disposal and recycling options.
-Not only for this reason but also for the sake of our dear environment, a request: please never throw your batteries in the household waste, but collect them and bring them to recycling at the nearest drugstore or supermarket.
-There you will almost always find a collection container for used batteries.
+As an online shop, we are legally required to provide you with information on proper disposal and recycling options.
+Not only for this reason but also for the sake of our dear environment, a request: please never throw your batteries in the household trash, but collect them and bring them to recycling at the nearest drugstore or supermarket.
+You will usually find a collection container for used batteries there.

 The following are the legally mandated instructions for battery disposal: